rnditdev/openpipes.org/doc/Readme.md

-The][ virtual pipe organ console is the part of a pipe organ where the organist plays.
+The virtual pipe organ console is the part of a pipe organ where the organist plays.
 It typically consists of:

--   [one or more ][, which are the keyboards that the organist plays;
+-   One or more manuals, which are the keyboards that the organist plays;

--   [the ][, that the organist plays with their feet;
+-   The pedalboard, that the organist plays with their feet;

--   [a number of ][, which are
-    ][ that the organist
-    uses to select which ranks of pipes will sound when a particular manual or the pedalboard is played;
+-   A number of stops, which are buttons or levers that the organist uses to select which ranks of pipes will sound when a particular manual or the pedalboard is played;

--   [One or more ][, that the organist uses to tune the audio level of a keyboard;
+-   One or more volume pedals, that the organist uses to tune the audio level of a keyboard;

--   [Some ][ or
-    ][that the organist uses
-    to activate particular functions.
+-   Some buttons or foot pistons that the organist uses to activate particular functions.